leezhenghui/leezhenghui.github.io/_posts/2019-03-05-exploring-usdt-on-linux.md

 	Arguments: -4@-4(%rbp)
 ```

-### Register USDT probe via ftrace
+### Register USDT probe via ftrace(basically, ftrace+uprobe)

 USDT probes are static tracing markers placed in an executable or library.
 The probes are just nop instructions emitted by the compiler, whose locations are recorded in the notes section of the ELF binary.
-Tracing apps can instrumentthese locations and retrieve probe arguments.
+Tracing apps can instrument these locations and retrieve probe arguments.
 Specifically, uprobes (which BPF already supports) can be used to instrument the traced location.

 1. On target app side: comipler puts a `nop` in the location which use macro and also records the info to elf metadata